franciscospauldingastudillo/exosnowballs/README.md

 # exosnowballs
-A coupled energy balance and ice flow model
+A coupled energy balance and ice flow model for a partially- or globally-glaciated Earth-like aquaplanet